 The fact that the media have sensationalized black mold has triggered an entire industry in mold removal.
 Unfortunately, the ethics of this new industry are also questionable.
-The mantra is “Mold is Gold,” and has led to some rather unscrupulous practices.
+The mantra is “Mold is Gold,” and this has led to some rather unscrupulous practices.

-Today, anyone who owns a shop-vac and household chlorine bleach is advertising themselves as a qualified mold removal company.
+Today, anyone who owns a shop vac and household chlorine bleach is advertising themselves as a qualified crawlspace mold removal company.
 This practice is leaving desperate property owners with homes and businesses that are in worse condition than they were before.

 Some owners have even abandoned their property altogether after an unsuccessful removal job.
 Even worse than this, they must disclose the attempted mold removal.
 They often have major trouble finding a buyer for the property unless they offer large discounts.

 Pro-tip: If you suspect you have a mold problem of any kind in your home or business, you should contact an experienced mold removal company in the region (water damage restoration companies, such as ourselves, often provide this service).
-Insist on seeing certifications, past projects and positive online reviews from successful remediation projects.
+Insist on seeing certifications, past projects, and positive online reviews from successful remediation projects.

 Water damage and mold problems go hand in hand.
 If you don’t address moisture-related issues, they’ll lead to the discovery of microbial growth later.
 You can be certain of that.

-Don’t take the risk, call us on 614-810-0000.
+Don’t take the risk, call us at 614-810-0000.
 We’re not like these unethical companies.
 We’re professionals.
 We can also come out at short notice.